People at the HUMLOG Institute

 Ioanna Falagara Sigala

-Ioanna is a Project Researcher at the HUMLOG.
+Ioanna is a Project Researcher at the HUMLOG Institute.
 She holds a PhD from the Vienna University of Economics and Business.
-Her research focuses on: cross-sector collaboration and coordination in humanitarian supply chains, the outsourcing of humanitarian logistics, the digitization of humanitarian supply chains, and cash transfer programming.
+Her research focuses on cross-sector collaboration and coordination in humanitarian supply chains, the outsourcing of humanitarian logistics, the digitization of humanitarian supply chains, and cash transfer programming.

 Lijo John obtained his PhD from the Indian Institute of Management Kozhikode (IIMK).
-Prior to his doctoral studies, he did his Masters in Technology from National Institute of Technology Calicut in Industrial Engineering and Management and Bachelor in Technology from University of Kerala in Mechanical (Production) Engineering.
-He was a rank holder in both his under-graduate and graduate studies.
+Prior to his doctoral studies, he did his Masters in Technology from National Institute of Technology Calicut in Industrial Engineering.
 He is currently associated with SP Jain Institute of Management and Research (Mumbai) as Assistant Professor in Operations and Supply Chain Management.
-Dr. John was previously an Assistant Professor in the area of Operations and Supply Chain Management at the IMT Business School, Dubai.
+John was previously an Assistant Professor in the area of Operations and Supply Chain Management at the IMT Business School, Dubai.
 He is also a Visiting Researcher at the Sauder School of Business, University of British Columbia, Canada.
-He is also the winner of the Wings of Excellence award from University of St. Gallen (Switzerland) in 2018.
-He is also a recipient of Shastri Research Fellowship by Shastri Indo-Canadian Institute under Government of India.
 His research areas include humanitarian logistics, supply chain management and supply chain contracts.
 His research has appeared in international journals such as Annals of Operations Research (ANOR), Sustainability, International Journal of Services and Operations Management, to name a few.

 Joseph Sarkis is a Professor of Management in the Foisie Business School within the Worcester Polytechnic Institute (WPI).
 His research and teaching includes sustainability, supply chain and operations management, and technology management.
 He has over 400 publications in a wide variety of outlets.
 He has been internationally recognized as a highly cited researcher by the Web-of-Science for the past four years.
 He serves as an editor, associate editor, or editorial member in some of the world’s leading management and environmental journals.
 Joseph is the Co-Editor of the Springer-Nature Book Series on Greening of Industry Networks.
 His most recent edited book is titled “Handbook on the Sustainable Supply Chain,” published by Edward Elgar Publishing.
 In recent years he has served as a visiting scholar at a number of universities throughout the world including universities in China, Egypt, Hungary, France, Italy, Spain, and the United Kingdom.
 He has a Ph.D. from the University of Buffalo; and has been an Industrial Ecology Fellow.
 Currently he is a program and working group leader in the Green of Industry Network (GIN), as well as the Future Earth Circular Economy Working Group.